 It was time to see the beautiful mountains, mouthwatering food and exotic views of Italy.
 My parents decided to take a family road trip through Italy all the way down to Sicily (FYI: Sicilians don't consider themselves Italians).

-We decided to go for 9 days, just because it would give us enough time to see all my favorite places that I learned about in school.
-Pompeii, the Colosseum, Trevi fountain etc.
+This was a one of a kind trip.
+Eating, shopping and sightseeing - the whole shabam.
+We decided to go for 9 days, just enough time to see all our favorite places Pompeii, the Colosseum, Trevi fountain etc.

 Our first hotel was Hotel Quirinale. < You can Book it here.